-V. APPROVED BUDGET -
+V. APPROVED BUDGET

-The approved budget is located in the agreement particular to the Recipient.
+The approved budget is included with the individual Notice of Award to each particular Recipient.

 Note: All costs approved on this budget must meet the tests of necessity, reasonableness, allowability, and allocability in accordance with applicable cost principles.
 All costs charged to this agreement are subject to audit.
-Recipients are responsible to insure proper management and financial accountability of Federal funds to preclude future cost disallowances.
+Recipients are responsible to ensure proper management and financial accountability of Federal funds to preclude future cost disallowances.

 VI.
-PROGRAM LEAD CENTER AND NETWORK SERVICE CENTERS -
+PROGRAM LEAD CENTER AND NETWORK SERVICE CENTERS